 He has been recognized as one of the top 50 designers in the United States by A/N, as one of the ‘Top 20 Designers Under 40’ by ENR, with the Advertising Research Foundation’s Ogilvy Award for Excellence, the Hays Brandeis National Fellowship for the Arts, and the Presidential Medal for Environmental Excellence.
 His work has also been exhibited at the Museum of Modern Art; the Carnegie Museum for Art; the Carpenter Center for the Arts; the Canadian Centre for Architecture; at the Seoul Design Olympiad; the Venice, Hong Kong & Shenzhen Biennales; and at the Smithsonian Cooper-Hewitt National Design Museum.

-For the decade prior to founding 64North, Mr. Carson was the Senior Designer for Michael Maltzan Architecture, where his work was recognized with 25 awards from the American Institute of Architects, three Progressive Architecture Awards, and as the winner of five international competitions.
+For the decade prior to founding 64North, Wil was the Senior Designer for Michael Maltzan Architecture, where his work was recognized with 25 awards from the American Institute of Architects, three Progressive Architecture Awards, and as the winner of five international competitions.
 He is a registered architect, a member of the National Council of Architectural Registration Boards, and a LEED Accredited Professional.
 He has lectured at Dwell on Design and at the Architecture + Design Museum.
-In addition to his work at 64North, Wil is a faculty member at the USC School of Architecture and was design faculty at the UCLA’s School of the Arts & Architecture; his teaching has focused on emerging and innovative models of design.
+In addition to his work at 64North, Wil was a faculty member at the USC School of Architecture and at the UCLA’s School of the Arts & Architecture; his teaching has focused on emerging and innovative models of design.

-His work as a photographer has been supported by the Ford Foundation, Kodak, and Nikon, and his documentary films, including Midnight Son and Fishers of Dar, are distributed internationally by Alexander Street.
-His passions also include mountaineering, literature, and travel with his children.
+His work as a photographer has been supported by the Ford Foundation, Kodak, and Nikon, and his documentary films, including Midnight Son, are distributed internationally by Alexander Street.
+His passions also include mountaineering, literature, and travel with his family.